 Yeah, I did that.
 I pulled the nuclear option and decided to see how long it would take before my husband caved and washed the dishes.
 You see, I’m the type of person who doesn’t like mess – I like to organize.
 A messy home equals a messy mind, and my mind is too cluttered to also deal with a disorganized home.

-I decided my then-fiance was getting away with too much: a future wife who did the dishes nightly and tidied up?
+I decided my husband was getting away with too much: a wife who did the dishes nightly and tidied up?
 If I refused to wash dishes for a week, surely he would crack when he ran out of dishes, and then he would put the dishes in the dishwasher and “wash” them.

 Unload and load the dishwasher – 5 to 10 minutes (usually do need to wait until after dinner to do this)

 Once you have finished one room (like the kitchen), move to the next room with that pile of random stuff.
 Let’s say some of that random stuff belongs in your bedroom – take all the stuff from the kitchen that actually belongs in the bedroom and go to your bedroom next!
 Look, your stuff tells you how to clean your house, yay!

 This time, bring a timer with you.
 I like to bring Spotify with me on my phone, and I play 5-6 Spotify songs to “time” myself quickly cleaning up.
 Most sounds are around 3 minutes, so 5 songs x 3 minutes each = 15 minutes.

 Most important?
 Don’t leave that room until the timer rings!
 If you’re finding a bunch of junk or trash you don’t want, bring a trash bag (for the trash) or make a pile for the things you want to keep, but don’t want in your bedroom.